 The rooms are very interesting to see as he decorated the rooms to remind him of his travels and one even like a ship’s cabin!

-There are life-size models of boats from years ago and go back in time to when a lot of Italians emigrated by sea to America.
+Inside the museum, there are life-size models of boats from years ago.
+Experience going back in time to when a lot of Italians emigrated by sea to America.

-There is a section on submarines and so much more.
-Also, the view from the top of the museum is worth a visit looking out to the city.
+See the submarine selection and much more.
+The views from the top of the museum are worth a visit looking out to the city.
 There is the option to visit a real submarine just outside of the museum.

-Now you know what places to visit in Genoa!
+Now you know the top 10 places to visit in Genoa Italy!

 - Weather: Spring 15*C – 20*C /Summer: 22*C – 35*C / Autumn 10*C – 15*C / Winter: 6*C – 13*C